Cymptom-Research/python_candidate_task/README.md

 ## Part 2 - Unit tests

-If you'll use pytest and write a basic test-suit in order to validate that your assignment is working as expected!
+You will need use pytest to write a basic unit tests test-suit in order to validate that your assignment is working as expected!

 ## Assignment submission